nsqio/nsqio.github.io/_posts/2012-09-01-utilities.md

 #### Command Line Options

+    -channel string
-    -channel="nsq_to_nsq": nsq channel
+        nsq channel (default "nsq_to_nsq")
+    -consumer-opt value
-    -consumer-opt=: option to passthrough to nsq.Consumer (may be given multiple times, see http://godoc.org/github.com/nsqio/go-nsq#Config)
+        option to passthrough to nsq.Consumer (may be given multiple times, see http://godoc.org/github.com/nsqio/go-nsq#Config)
+    -destination-nsqd-tcp-address value
-    -destination-nsqd-tcp-address=: destination nsqd TCP address (may be given multiple times) -destination-topic="": destination nsq topic
+        destination nsqd TCP address (may be given multiple times) -destination-topic string
+        destination nsq topic
+    -lookupd-http-address value
-    -lookupd-http-address=: lookupd HTTP address (may be given multiple times) -max-in-flight=200: max number of messages to allow in flight -mode="round-robin": the upstream request mode options: round-robin (default), hostpool -nsqd-tcp-address=: nsqd TCP address (may be given multiple times) -producer-opt=: option to passthrough to nsq.Producer (may be given multiple times, see http://godoc.org/github.com/nsqio/go-nsq#Config)
+        lookupd HTTP address (may be given multiple times) -max-in-flight int
+        max number of messages to allow in flight (default 200) -mode string
+        the upstream request mode options: round-robin, hostpool (default), epsilon-greedy (default "hostpool") -nsqd-tcp-address value
+        nsqd TCP address (may be given multiple times) -producer-opt value
+        option to passthrough to nsq.Producer (may be given multiple times, see http://godoc.org/github.com/nsqio/go-nsq#Config)
+    -require-json-field string
-    -require-json-field="": for JSON messages: only pass messages that contain this field -require-json-value="": for JSON messages: only pass messages in which the required field has this value -status-every=250: the # of requests between logging status (per destination), 0 disables -topic="": nsq topic
+        for JSON messages: only pass messages that contain this field -require-json-value string
+        for JSON messages: only pass messages in which the required field has this value -status-every int
+        the # of requests between logging status (per destination), 0 disables (default 250) -topic string
+        nsq topic
+    -version
-    -version=false: print version string
+        print version string
+    -whitelist-json-field value
-    -whitelist-json-field=: for JSON messages: pass this field (may be given multiple times)
+        for JSON messages: pass this field (may be given multiple times)

 ### to_nsq